frankkopp/msfs_model_matching/README.md

 ![img.png](img.png)

 - Generated Rules:
-  - This tab show the generated rules for vPilot
-    Every time a change to the list is made all rules a (re-)generated with the most current configuration.
+  - This tab show the generated rules for vPilot.
+Every time a change is made to the list all rules a (re-)generated with the most current configuration.
   - Rules can then be copied to clipboard or saved to file for direct use by vPilot.

   ![img_2.png](img/img_2.png)